 • If you’re a typical black student, your average class size is 23.6 students; if you’re white, your average class size is 20.8.

-• The parents of white students are unofficially granted the privilege of selecting their children’s teachers, and in some cases, certain white parents have been contacted and offered that option directly.
+• The parents of white students are unofficially granted the privilege of selecting their children’s teachers, and in some cases, certain white parents have been contacted and offered that option directly by at least one Brandywine staff member.
 Black parents do not know that such an unofficial option exists, perhaps because it does not exist for them.

-• If you’re a typical black student, the curriculum you receive is a watered down, and frankly, boring version of that taught to the typical white student.
+• If you’re a typical black student, the curriculum you receive is a watered down, and frankly, boring version of that taught to the majority of white students.

 • 83% of significant disciplinary infractions are written up for black students; 92% of suspensions are issued to black students, who, I will remind you, only comprise 37% of our student body.